portercol/sure-vote/readme.md

 Current location
 Button to view upcoming elections
+-We want to be able to show information about elections and research Button to vote on elections
+-Facial recognition and 2FA
+-Digital ballot with radio buttons/checkboxes
+-Submit button to submit the election

-Create demo elections for each level (federal, state, local)
+Create dummy elections for each level (federal, state, local)

+Do we want to have some way to aggregate the data / view results?
+Admin account?
+Poll creator?
+Do we want the voter to be able to view the results?
  -->